MEDomics-UdeS/MEDomicsLab/README.md

 * Send us the 5 forms (CITI Course certification + 4 signed data use agreements) to <medomics.info@gmail.com>

 This process related to accessing MIMIC data will take some time, but we assure you it will be worth it!

+We also created a video to help you with this process : [Access MIMIC data](https://youtu.be/dfZhM4YjTTs?si=JnFxYB4IaITehW6P).

 ## Contact